- I Want To…

 photo credit: awonderedlife.com

 Having a baby is incredibly exciting, and also more than a little terrifying.
 We’ve all heard our share of birth stories, and it’s difficult not to let your imagination get the best of you.
-You’ve probably spent a great deal of time thinking about labor, your ideal birth experience, whether you want a doula or midwife or both, and how the whole scenario will unfold.
+You’ve probably spent a great deal of time thinking about labor, your ideal birth experience, whether you want a doula or midwife or both, whether you want a natural birth or not, and how the whole scenario will unfold.

-The idea of labor can be really scary, and I know you want to do everything you can to make sure both you and your baby are safe—and I’m going to explain why the presence of other women during your labor will make all the difference.
+The idea of labor can be really scary, and I know you want to do everything you can to make sure both you and your baby are safe—and I’m going to explain why your birth plan and the presence of other women during your labor will make all the difference.

 But I’m not suggesting that hospital births are the answer—in fact, birth outcomes in the US, at home OR in the hospital are much worse than in other countries.
 A recent study published in Obstetrics and Gynecology found that the maternal mortality rate in the United States increased by more than 25% from 2000 to 2014.
 Hospital births also result in a much higher rate of cesarean births, which can be risky for both mama and baby, increasing the odds of infection, hemorrhage, other complications, and even death by as much as 30%.